SuperThunder/Mbed-OS6-Sanity-Guide/README.md

 The only active place on the internet for mbed (as far as I am aware) is the [mbed OS forums](https://forums.mbed.com/c/mbed-os/6).
 Be nice to the community and ARM employees there, they probably didn't want to rush into whatever update has broken things either.

 # Good to know: Mbed examples
-There are actually a decent number of mbed os6 examples, but they are hard to find.
-One source is the official examples on the [mbed website](https://os.mbed.com/teams/mbed-os-examples/code/) or from the [ARMmbed github account](https://github.com/orgs/ARMmbed/repositories?q=example&type=all&language=&sort=).
+There are actually a decent number of mbed os6 examples, but they are easy to miss.
+They are summarized in the [tutorials and examples section](https://os.mbed.com/docs/mbed-os/v6.15/tutorials/index.html) of the docs.
+Repositories for them can be found on the [ARMmbed github account](https://github.com/orgs/ARMmbed/repositories?q=example&type=all&language=&sort=).

 # Good to know: Mbed libraries
 Finding mbed libraries for components can be frustrating compared to the ease of arduino but libraries do exist for many components.
 A good place to start is the [mbed repository search](https://os.mbed.com/code/).